 Prevention of periodontal disease – Periodontal disease is a serious, progressive condition which can cause tooth loss, gum recession and jawbone recession.
 Periodontal disease is caused by the toxins found in plaque, and can lead to serious health problems in other parts of the body.
 Removing plaque and calculus (tartar) from the surface of the tooth using a toothbrush, and from the interdental areas using dental floss, is an excellent way to stave off periodontal problems.

-Prevention of halitosis – Bad breath or halitosis is usually caused by old food particles on or between the teeth.
+Prevention of halitosis – Bad breath, or halitosis, is usually caused by old food particles on or between the teeth.
 These food particles can be removed with regular brushing and flossing; leaving the mouth healthier, and breath smelling fresher.

-Prevention of staining – Staining or the yellowing of teeth can be caused by a wide variety of factors such as smoking, coffee and tea.
+Prevention of staining – Staining or the yellowing of teeth can be caused by a wide variety of factors such as smoking, coffee, and tea.
 The more regularly these staining agents are removed from the teeth using brushing and flossing techniques, the less likely it is that the stains will become permanent.

 The Proper Way to Brush

 Your teeth should be brushed at least twice a day; ideally in the morning and before bed.
 The perfect toothbrush is small in size with soft, rounded-end bristles and no more than three months old.
 The head of the brush needs to be small enough to access all areas of your mouth, and the bristles should be soft enough so as not to cause undue damage to your gum tissue.
 The American Dental Association (ADA) has given electric toothbrushes their seal of approval; stating that those with rotating or oscillating heads are more effective than other toothbrushes.
+So whichever kind of toothbrush you prefer, just make sure you use it correctly!

 Here is a basic guide to proper brushing: